 “Africa is in my heart.”

-“After I meet you in Ramses,” Elise said, “ we’ll take the helicopter this time to the base.
-In the future, we may move treatments to Ramses.”
+“After I meet you in Ramses,” Sheraton said, “ we’ll take the helicopter this time straight to the base.
+In the future, we may even move treatments to Ramses.”

-In Ramses Hospital, waiting for Mary’s plane to arrive, Elise slept on a cool cot inside a physician call room in the women’s section.
+In Ramses Hospital, waiting for Mary’s plane to arrive, Sheraton slept on a cool cot inside a physician call room in the women’s section.

 The alarm went off.
 It was time to meet the Indian OB who had just arrived.
 Meeting Elise for the first time, a warm smile broke open Dr. Seema Kapoor’s round brown face, lighting her kohl-lined eyes.

 “It’s not about finding out our secrets,” the OB said.
-“When people know everything about you, your family, your medical files, the old knee injury that keeps you from running, your weaknesses, your strengths, where you’re coming and going — they can control you better.”
+“When people know everything about you, your family, your medical files, the old knee injury that keeps you from running, your weaknesses, your strengths, where you’re coming and going, everything — they can control you better.”

-Immediately after dinner, she called Kochanski about the conversation.
+Immediately after dinner, Sheraton called Kochanski about the conversation.

 “What’s going on?
 I didn’t want to ask her to explain.”

-“I have been meaning to tell you,” he said, “not only is Soria’s cancer vaccine project definitely moving to Ramses but also, Queen Noru is pregnant and will be returning from India.”
+“I have been meaning to tell you,” he said, “not only is Soria’s cancer vaccine project definitely moving to Ramses but also, Queen Noru is pregnant now and returning from India.”

 “Why am I the last to know?”